cmtickle/baitless-news/README.md

 npm run dev
 ```

 The dev server binds to `http://localhost:8787`; hitting `http://localhost:8787/api/news` fetches the Express feed and, when configured, invokes GPT for rewrites.
+Running `npm install` pulls in the runtime dependency on `linkedom`, which supplies the DOMParser used to extract article bodies.

 ### Deployment